-How To Overcome Insecure Attachment
+How To Overcome Insecure Attachment And Develop A Secure Attachment Style For A Healthy Relationship

-Updated March 15, 2024by Regain Editorial Team
+Updated December 12, 2024by Regain Editorial Team

 Having an insecure attachment as an adult can cause serious problems in your closest relationships.
-You may find yourself worrying excessively, trying to control the other person, or driving them away while you try to hold onto them.
+You may find yourself worrying excessively, needing constant reassurance, trying to control the other person, or driving them away while you try to hold onto them.
 Yet, you can overcome an insecure attachment if you're dedicated to making positive changes and willing to get the right help.
 Let’s get to know how to cope with attachment issues.

 Getty/AnnaStills